Our research is editorially independent but we may earn a commission for purchases made through our links.

 Archie Carr National Wildlife Refuge, Melbourne Beach

 Considered by biologists to be one of the most significant nesting areas for loggerhead sea turtles in the Western Hemisphere, Archie Carr National Wildlife Refuge is one of Florida’s most treasured areas.
 Located in Melbourne Beach, this refuge stretches more than 20 miles along an undeveloped patch of the coastline and is the second most important loggerhead nesting beach in the world.
-With its beaches being host to more endangered green turtles in the United States and home of the rare leatherback turtles, reservations must be made to go on one of the guided turtle watches offered in June and July.
+With its beaches being host to more endangered green turtles in the United States and home to the rare leatherback turtles, reservations must be made to go on one of the guided turtle watches offered in June and July.
 Here visitors will be able to see as many as 1,000 nests per mile.

 Dolphin Research Center, Grassy Key